-Most of the direct service activities required of interns mirror the typical direct service schedules of the full-time professional staff at CAPS.
+Most of the direct service activities required of interns mirror the typical direct service schedules of the full-time professional staff at Counseling and Psychological Services (CAPS).
 In addition, interns participate in weekly supervision, educational, and support meetings.
 The activities which constitute the internship experience at CAPS are described below.
 Interns typically spend 23 to 24 hours per week in direct service activities during the course of the internship year.

 A. Direct Service